auspatious/cloud-native-geospatial-eo-workshop/README.md

 - Activity 1: Find, Load and Visualise Sentinel-2 from Earth Search
 - Activity 2: Cloud Native Land Productivity for SDG 15 using Landsat from MSPC
-- Activity 3: Exploring Land Productivity Data using STAC Geoparquet
+- Activity 3: Exploring Sea Surface Temperature Data using STAC Geoparquet

 Activity 1 demonstrates how to query the Earth Search STAC API from Element-84 and produce a visually appealing image for a location in Utah.